samsquire/ideas2/README.md

 # 17. Data Bento Box

-Download data from various sources online to fill 1 gigabyte of data (reddit, blog posts, articles, free books) and you'll always have some thing to read when you're offline.
-Ideally suited to mobile where connectivity can be an issue.
+An app that downloads data from various sources online to fill 1 gigabyte of data (reddit, blog posts, articles, free books), implements a viewer and always gives you something to read while you're offline.

 # 18.